-Founded in 2001, the KIAC Artist in Residence Program has welcome over 170 talented artists, musicians and filmmakers to Dawson City from all regions of Canada and around the world.
+Founded in 2001, in a partnership with Parks Canada, the KIAC Artist in Residence Program has welcomed over 300 talented artists, musicians and filmmakers to Dawson City from all regions of Canada and around the world.
 Our alumni include Sobey Art Award nominees, Western Canada Music Award winners, and prize-winning filmmakers from film festivals across the globe.
 Former KIAC residents have work in permanent collections at the National Gallery of Canada, the Metropolitan Museum (New York), the Vancouver Art Gallery and the Yukon Arts Centre, and have presented work at some of the world’s premier venues: MoMA New York, the Georges Pompidou Centre (Paris), Documenta, Venice Biennale, Whitney Museum, and Art Gallery of Ontario, among many others.

 Our Artist in Residence Program aims to present an inspirational environment and culturally relevant context for art creation and research for professional artists of all levels of experience.

 The residency is in historic Macaulay House (owned by Parks Canada, who maintains Macaulay House as part of the Klondike National Historic Sites Complex).
 There are 2 artists at a time in the house.
 Each artist gets a private bedroom and private studio space.
 There is shared kitchen, living room and a bathroom.
 Hi-speed internet is provided.
 Artists also have access to facilities at KIAC which include video equipment, art supplies, printing facilities, darkroom and performance space.